aztekmq/java-review/README.md

 4. **Analyze runtime evidence**

-   Use the JVM Health Analyzer after capturing a JFR + GC log:
+   Use the JVM Health Analyzer after capturing a JFR + GC log (all steps keep verbose logging enabled for traceability):

    ```bash
    cd analyzer